-Contactless payments on buses in Bathurst and Dubbo
+Contactless payments on regional buses

 How it works